 Taking this scenario into account, this only explains that Facebook is the right platform for marketing in Italy.

 In Spain, Facebook is not the most frequently used social network although 91% of its population have a Facebook Profile.
 Based on the data, WhatsApp is the most frequently accessed social media platform.
-But, this Spanish country still got a total Facebook user of over 23 million in 2017.
+But, this Spanish country still got a total Facebook user of over 23 million.

 Facebook is also the top social media network in Poland like any other countries are.
 It has over 14 million Facebook users.
 But, most of it are in the 16-24 age range.
 This statistics only show that marketers may have a hard time targeting the right audience.
 So, it would be ideal to use Nasza-Klasa if you want to reach out to consumers in Poland.